 - ▶ Position the cursor on the error message and press the soft key.
-The CNC PILOT opens the window with internal information about the error. - ▶ To leave Details, press the DETAILS soft key again.
+The CNC PILOT opens the window with internal information about the error. - ▶ To exit the details, press the Details soft key again.

 Clearing errors

 Clearing errors outside of the error window: